NeilWJames/simple-taxonomy-refreshed/readme.txt

 You can also create terms easily by typing them into a list; or by copying them from an existing taxonomy.

+A tool has been provided to support changing the taxonomy slug.
+Any terms and their usages will also be renamed.

 For full information go the [Simple Taxonomy Refreshed](https://github.com/NeilWJames/simple-taxonomy-refreshed/blob/master/docs/readme.md) page.

 == Frequently Asked Questions ==